-We’re guessing you’ve seen snippets of Van Gogh Alive on your Insta feed.
+Van Gogh Alive made a huge splash when it debuted in Sydney last year.
 An immersive exhibition where Gogh’s seminal swirls, stars, sunflowers, snowflakes, and moonshine drift and dance across walls, just as you imagine the painter would have seen them in his own day.

 Image credit: Grande Exhibitions